clokep/relapse/docs/usage/configuration/config_documentation.md

 ---
 ### `delete_stale_devices_after`

 An optional duration.
-If set, Synapse will run a daily background task to log out and delete any device that hasn't been accessed for more than the specified amount of time.
+If set, Relapse will run a daily background task to log out and delete any device that hasn't been accessed for more than the specified amount of time.

 Defaults to no duration, which means devices are never pruned.